Material for Custom Recognition: Aluminum Vs. Crystal

 Crystal and aluminum plate (sheet) are both budget-friendly materials on the cost scale at a rating of “1.”
 Aluminum block has a moderate cost while aluminum cast is one of the more expensive material types to choose from.

-Whether or not a material is flexible in the customization process will determine how much personalization each recognition project can have.
+Whether a material is flexible in the customization process will determine how much personalization each recognition project can have.
 The more flexible a material, the more unique the design is.

 Crystal sits at the middle of the processing flexibility scale.
 It can be processed with a method called patte de verre, where it is pressed into a mold.
 Additionally, it can be digitally printed on, sand etched or embedded with acetate for personalization effects.

-Whether planning for an upcoming custom award conference or a recognition program, keep in mind cost, flexibility and weight of a material in the initial decision making.
+Whether planning for an upcoming custom award conference or a recognition program, keep in mind cost, flexibility and weight of a material for custom recognition during the initial decision making.
 This way, you can allocate more time to design approvals and make sure the vision comes to life.